What you can expect from this article...

 Cambodia and Vietnam Tour Itinerary with G Adventures

-Your trip will start in Bangkok in Thailand where you will meet your new team at a central hotel.
+Your Cambodia and Vietnam itinerary will start in Bangkok in Thailand where you will meet your new team at a central hotel.
 All G Adventures trips start with a group meeting where they tell you what to expect from the tour, iron out any problems and you can get to know your team.
 It’s usually followed by a team meal out and sometimes a few drinks in Bangkok.

 Read More| Best hostels in Bangkok